jepusto/lmeInfo/README.md

 coverage](https://codecov.io/gh/jepusto/lmeInfo/branch/master/graph/badge.svg)](https://codecov.io/gh/jepusto/lmeInfo?branch=master)
 <!-- badges: end -->

-## Information matrices for fitted nlme::lme models
+## Information matrices for fitted `lme` and `gls` models

-`lmeInfo` provides analytic derivatives and information matrices for fitted lmeStruct models from `nlme::lme()`.
-The package includes functions for estimating the sampling variance-covariance of variance component parameters using the inverse Fisher information for fitted LME models.
-The variance component paramters include the parameters of the random effects structure, the variance structure and the correlation structure.
-The package entails the calculation of the inverse of the expected or average Fisher information matrix of the full maximum or restricted maximum likelihood.
-Function is also available for calculating design-comparable standardized mean difference effect size (Pustejovsky et al., 2014) for multiple baseline across behaviors designs, multi-level multiple baseline designs, alternating treatment designs and meta-analyses.
+`lmeInfo` provides analytic derivatives and information matrices for fitted linear mixed effects models and generalized least squares models estimated using `nlme::lme()` and `nlme::gls()`, respectively.
+The package includes functions for estimating the sampling variance-covariance of variance component parameters using the inverse Fisher information.
+The variance components include the parameters of the random effects structure (for lme models), the variance structure, and the correlation structure.
+The expected and average forms of the Fisher information matrix are used in the calculations, and models estimated by full maximum likelihood or restricted maximum likelihood are supported.
+The package also includes a function for estimating standardized mean difference effect sizes (Pustejovsky et al., 2014) based on fitted `lme` or `gls` models.

 ## Installation